a collection of notes on areas of personal interest

 Above, I stated that not all majaalis are the same.
 Although I was writing about internal majaalis, the same is true of the informal majaalis that are to be found around the peninsula, often outside houses that do not have an external sitting area.
 By this I am not referring to the baraha which has a more formal construction and location, but arrangements such as these two, both found on the old fishing jetty, north of Doha’s suq.
 Government House can be seen at the back on the right.
 Somebody has taken the trouble to find upholstered chairs, sofas and tables, transporting them to the jetty with the obvious purpose of creating relatively formal majaalis within an informal setting.
 I assume that some of the local fishermen or boat owners use them for relaxation.
 The orientation of the top one faces south, but the lower, facing west, suggests that it is used in the morning or at night as, in the summer months it will be uncomfortable to sit facing the sun.
 I’m a little surprised that neither of them has been arranged to face north, where the best view is to be found – across West Bay to the New District of Doha.
 Nevertheless, informal interventions of this sort do much to enliven the public realm not just for those using it, but also for those moving around it.
 They are important elements of the socio-cultural traditions of the area.

-At first sight, this red sofa standing in the open against a wall may not look like the setting for a majlis and, perhaps in formal terms it isn’t, but it certainly fulfils some of the requirements that distinguish informal majaalis within the country.
-The two bicycles beside it suggest that they, and the sofa, belong to expatriates, part of the workforce that lives and works in the peninsula.
 Just as Arab nationals need a place to sit and discuss the affairs of the day, so do expatriates.
 Many of them have bonds resulting from their coming as groups from specific places abroad but, wherever they come from individually, there is a basic need to sit at the end of a day and exchange news and views while sharing hopes and information.
-It is not easy for many of them, working in a foreign country, and it is in locations such as this they are able to enjoy some degree of relaxation, a focus for both individuals as well as for their national group.
-In this sense, the sofa represents many of the aspects a majlis provides for those using it regularly.
+It is not easy for many of them, now working in a foreign country, and it is in locations such as these that they are able to enjoy some degree of relaxation, a focus for both individuals as well as for their national group.
+In this sense, the chairs and sofas illustrated in these images represent many of the aspects a majlis provides for those using it regularly.

 While the majlis system is shown to operate both indoors and outdoors as is witnessed by the above two photographs, majaalis operate everywhere reflecting not just their operation during what might be thought of as leisure hours but also, as witnessed by this photograph, places of business or work.
 Here the crew of a visiting ship sit on the foredeck, automatically forming a hollow square, having first taken off their shoes.